 Whether you want a two-hour crash course on a specific topic or you’re looking for a four-day buffet of multiple subjects, we can deliver whatever you need.
 To start things off, our menu offers the following seminar structures:

-The Nine-to-Fiver (1 Day): This one-day seminar consists of four to seven hours of instruction on a given topic, giving students a variety of techniques and the repetition to apply them in drills until a level of competency is achieved.
+This one-day seminar consists of 6 to 7 hours of instruction on a given topic, giving students a variety of techniques and the repetition to apply them in drills until a level of competency is achieved.

 This two-day seminar consists of at least six hours of instruction per day and aimed at giving participants a level of competency in a numerous skills and tactics.

 This seminar can run between three to five days in length and is meant to develop competent students in a wide range of skills and tactics.